gnolang/gno/CONTRIBUTING.md

 also by the general user base and other contributors.

 If you would like to propose a new feature (submit a feature request), you can do so by opening up an issue on GitHub, and providing ample context as to why this feature should be implemented.
+Even better, if you are able to propose your feature request in code, you should open a PR instead.
+This allows the community to easily discuss and build upon the idea in a central place.

 Additionally, it is encouraged that users suggest their idea on the official communication channels like Discord, to get a feel for what other contributors think.